Email Marketing is Dead, Long Live Email MarketingTom Morkes

 spice data controls the universe” – Dune” – Tom).

-As someone who runs a business that generates 7-figures / year in sales directly from email marketing, this might be the kind of thing you’d think would worry me.
+As someone who relies on email marketing to make a living, this might be the kind of thing you’d think would worry me.

 #1.
 I don’t get worried (I missed that lesson at mouse school)